RealFX-Code/nixos-config/README.md

 ## installation

-(assuming you followed the [NixOS Instllation Manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-installing) up until "Installing" point 4)
+(assuming you followed the [NixOS Installation Manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-installing) up until "Installing" point 4)

 - Generate NixOS Config using `nixos-generate-config --root /mnt`
   - This is important to generate the Hardware Configuration (`hardware-configuration.nix`) as this is machine-specific and won't be included in this repo.